Togedo/job-manager/README.md

 });
 ```

 The consumer/worker instances of `JobManager` need to know how to execute certain tasks.
 That information needs to be provided in the `executors` object, in the form of asynchronous functions that are invoked with the job's `data` object as the first argument and the `JobManager` instance as the second.
 Different workers might have different executors and specialize in different job types.
-E.g.:
 ```
 const jm = await JobManager('mongoJobManagerDb', {
   executors: {